-Reading this advertisement made me realize how clever the software industry has become.
-Why bother fixing your product prior to shipment when you can sell it on the premise that you will fix the bugs “free of charge” when the users find them for you.
+Reading this advertisement made me realize just how clever the software industry has become.
+Why bother fixing your bugs prior to shipment when you can sell it on the premise that you will fix the bugs “free of charge” when the users find them for you.
 Interestingly, anyone who bothered to read their licensing guide will find the following sobering caveat:

 “…From an engineering point of view, it is impossible to fix bugs in multiple source code branches.
 If we would have to do this, we would never be able to implement a major redesign.
 Major redesigns are required now and then to be able to fix bugs and add features fast.”